Athena

 User Flow Chart

-To create a strong foundation for our prototype, we created user flows to map out how the user would interact with our app across difference devices (mobile, desktop, and watch).
+To create a strong foundation for our app's design, we created user flows to map out how the user would interact with our app across difference devices (mobile, desktop, and watchOS).
 The user flow chart below follows a mobile user playing an existing tour.

 Wireframes

-We took the “mobile first approach” by prioritizing our mobile experience and it to guide our desktop and watchOS devices.
+We took the “mobile first approach” by prioritizing our mobile experience and using it to guide our desktop and watchOS designs.

-The following wireframe tested our product’s cohesion of our home page across mobile, desktop, and watchOS
+The following digital wireframes tested our product’s cohesion across mobile, desktop, and watchOS

 Typography